Toronto Raptors' Kyle Lowry shoved again by fan during game: 'Fans like that shouldn’t be in our buildings'

 It was not immediately clear if the person who shoved Lowry would be subject to a similar fine.

-“Fans like that shouldn’t be in our buildings and our areas,” Lowry said.
+“Fans like that shouldn’t be in our buildings and our arenas,” Lowry said.
 Toronto went on to win 115-109.

 The Associated Press contributed to this report.